 He laughed, “You are from the Midwest!”

 A month later, after drawing a thirty-second commercial for Kashi GoLean Crunch in a similar transformative line style, I sat on a plane to San Francisco.
 A 35mm film shoot had been scheduled to capture the photographic elements for the spot; the GoLean Crunch box and a nugget of the cereal itself.
 For the last two and a half months I had been teaching by day at the Minneapolis College of Art and Design, animating by night for Ka-Chew and not working on my own animation at all.
-I also realized that I had become 'successful' in some eyes only when they'd seen my commercials on television.
-Bike Ride may have appealed to audiences all over the world because it told its story effectively, but its value could be reduced to the commercials that resembled it, playing during breaks from Friends.
+I also realized that I had become 'successful' in some people's eyes only when they'd seen my commercials on television.
+Bike Ride may have appealed to audiences all over the world because it effectively captured the feeling of unrequited love, but its value could be reduced to the commercials that resembled it, playing during breaks from Friends.
 Sleep-deprived and increasingly skeptical, I began to question the ethics of what I was doing.

 During the lunch break, one member of the lighting crew approached me and told me how much he liked Bike Ride.
 He told his own story of unrequited love and his unpretentious directness reminded me of my good friend Dave Herr.
 I asked him about his job and he said he was grateful that he had been getting regular work lately.
 He had finally established connections with enough producers that he didn’t have many down times in his freelance life anymore.
 He was doing so well, in fact, that he’d bought a horse for his daughter.
 The horse was corralled outside the city and his daughter took equestrian jumping lessons on the weekends.
 As the break ended, we shook hands and he added that this was a fun gig.